 If you’re a high school student with the drive to make a difference in the world, volunteering is a tremendous way to apply your passions and serve others.
-Beyond that, it’s an essential component of any resume or college application (the Common Application allows for 10 possible entries related to volunteering!).
-What’s great about volunteering is that it most often requires minimal experience, which means high schoolers have the only real requirement needed to be a great volunteer: enthusiasm!
-If you’re looking to start volunteering, check out these tips about how to find the right opportunity and how to be strategic with your volunteer commitments.
+Beyond its social impact, volunteering is an essential component of any resume or college application.
+Volunteering often requires minimal experience, which means that motivated high school students possess the one requirement needed to be a great volunteer: enthusiasm!
+If you are interested in volunteering, check out these tips to find the right opportunity and be strategic with your volunteer commitments.

-To begin your volunteer search, take the time to consider which specific category of opportunities most aligns with your interests and passions.
-From social justice to animal rights, there are countless ways to give back to the causes that mean the most to you.
-A key consideration in your search for opportunities, however, should be your ‘hook,’ the extracurricular and academic areas that you dedicate the bulk of your time to.
+As you begin your volunteer search, take the time to consider which category of opportunities most aligns with your interests and passions.
+From social justice to voting advocacy to animal rights, there are countless ways to give back and support the causes that mean the most to you.
+At the same time, a key consideration in your search for opportunities should be your ‘hook’—the extracurricular and academic area(s) that anchor your extracurriculars, course selection, and academic and career goals.
 If your hook is environmental science and sustainability and you’re the president of your school’s Green Board, for example, you would make best use of your time volunteering with an organization like Greenpeace.
-Similarly, if democratizing access to the arts for marginalized communities is your hook and you spend your time starring in theatrical plays and a cappella groups at school, volunteering at an arts camp wouldn’t be a bad idea for you.
-If you’re having trouble narrowing down your opportunities in a way that helps you make the greatest impact, follow your most authentic passions and see where they take you!
+Similarly, if democratizing access to the arts for marginalized communities is your hook and you spend your time starring in theatrical plays and a cappella groups at school, volunteering at an arts camp could be a good fit for you.
+If you’re having trouble narrowing down your opportunities in a way that helps you make the greatest impact, follow your most authentic passions and curiosity and see where they take you!

-Once you determine your area of focus, the next step is to find the right opportunity.
-It’s easiest to begin by looking locally, which is great as it gives you the ability to support your own community.
-Physical postings at community organizations (think the YMCA, public parks, etc.) or at religious establishments (churches, synagogues, mosques) are likely to have been put up by residents in your town and are therefore likely to be workable options.
-VolunteerMatch, JustServe, and Points of Light are popular databases with loads of opportunities to choose from that can be filtered based on location and type of work.
-Finally, check in with your teachers or counselor, as they might be aware of after school programs or school partnerships with organizations in your town with which you can get involved.
+Once you determine your area of focus, your next step will be to find the right volunteering opportunity that aligns with your interests.
+Begin by looking locally—this will provide you with the opportunity to support your own community, and you may be able to use your network of family and friends to identify and secure opportunities.
+Physical postings at community organizations (such as the YMCA, public parks, and messaging boards) or at religious establishments (churches, synagogues, mosques) can be a great starting place as you search.
+VolunteerMatch, JustServe, and Points of Light are popular databases with lots of opportunities to choose from that can be filtered based on location and type of work.
+Finally, check in with your teachers or school counselor, as they might be aware of after school programs or school partnerships with organizations in your town with which you can get involved.

 Juggling School with Your Volunteer Opportunity